-Certain of the Company's customer contracts, including its pressure pumping and sand contracts with Gulfport, include provisions entitling the Company to a termination penalty when the customer invokes its contractual right to terminate prior to the contract's nominal end date.
+Certain of the Company's customer contracts include provisions entitling the Company to a termination penalty when the customer invokes its contractual right to terminate prior to the contract's nominal end date.
 The termination penalties in the customer contracts vary, but are generally considered substantive for accounting purposes and create enforceable rights and obligations throughout the stated duration of the contract.
 The Company accounts for a contract cancellation as a contract modification in the period in which the customer invokes the termination provision.
 The determination of the contract termination penalty is based on the terms stated in the related customer agreement.
 As of the modification date, the Company updates its estimate of the transaction price using the expected value method, subject to constraints, and recognizes the amount over the remaining performance period.